 Richman said each material requires unique paint primers, specially coated fasteners, unique sealants and even completely different metal-working techniques.

 “The typical procedure for a steel-bodied vehicle is the classic [method],” explained Richman.
 This involves a hammer and a dolly, the latter of which is sort of like a small, hand-held anvil.
 The hammer hits the metal surface and the dolly supports it from the back side.
 This method is used to smooth out wrinkles and dents in steel.
+They also use paintless dent removal as well as paintless dent repair as another option.

 “That technique does not work with aluminum,” Richman said.
 Instead, he explained that aluminum needs to be heated before it can be smoothed out.